paras2612/D2Rec/README.md

 •	node2vec.py --- for generating the Node2vec embeddings for user and item for D2Rec model.\
 •	testgenerator.py --- that generates the pseudo-unbiased test sets.\
 Baselines – consists of all the baselines as mentioned in the paper\
-CIRS folder - consists of two files.\n
+CIRS folder - consists of two files.\
-	* cirs_baseline.py --- contains the code for the Causal Inference For Recommender System baseline.
+	* cirs_baseline.py --- contains the code for the Causal Inference For Recommender System baseline.\
-	*poisson_factorization.py --- contains the code for creating the user and item latent variables which will be used in cirs_baseline.py.
+	*poisson_factorization.py --- contains the code for creating the user and item latent variables which will be used in cirs_baseline.py.\
-Graphrec folder - consists of two files.
+Graphrec folder - consists of two files.\
-	* graphrec.py --- contains the code for the GraphRec baseline.
+	* graphrec.py --- contains the code for the GraphRec baseline.\
-	* pickle generator.py--- contains the code for creating the pickle dataset that is required for creating the pickle file which is needed to run graphrec.py. ips_mf.py --- contains the code to run Inverse Propensity Score Matrix Factorization baseline. ncf.py --- contains the code to run Neural Collaborative Filtering baseline. pmf_baseline.py --- contains the code to run Probablistic Matrix Factorization baseline. socialmf.py --- contains the code to run Social Matrix Factorization baseline.
+	* pickle generator.py--- contains the code for creating the pickle dataset that is required for creating the pickle file which is needed to run graphrec.py.\
+ips_mf.py --- contains the code to run Inverse Propensity Score Matrix Factorization baseline.\
+ncf.py --- contains the code to run Neural Collaborative Filtering baseline.\
+pmf_baseline.py --- contains the code to run Probablistic Matrix Factorization baseline.\
+socialmf.py --- contains the code to run Social Matrix Factorization baseline.\